• Skip to main content

 • If your pork belly comes with bone, remove it by slicing across from just under the bone.
 Hold the pork still with one hand (bone side up), turn the blade to the side and cut from right to left until the bone is detached.

-• Put the pork belly, lemongrass, chilli, shrimp paste, sugar and chicken bouillon powder onto a steamable dish.
+• Put the meat, lemongrass, chili, shrimp paste, sugar and chicken bouillon powder onto a steam-safe dish.

-• When the water is boiling on a high heat, put the dish into the steamer for 1 hour.
-Be careful not to burn yourself from the steam!
+• When the water is boiling on a high heat, put the dish into the steamer for 1 hour, then serve hot with rice!

 Tried this recipe?
 Tag me TODAY!If you recreated this authentic recipe, I’d love to see it!
 Tag me on Instagram at @wokandkin.